rfreydi/sandbox-nest-testing-strategy/README.md

 - Explain explicitly what your pain point (or blockage) were.
 - If you ever thought on a concrete solution, show it and explain which area should be changed to implement it.
 - Present it to testing strategy stakeholders and potentially others developers/managers.

+### What the difference between a module in the `libs` folder and ones in the `infrastructure` ?

+- A module in the `libs` folder can be used in apps and in adapters.
+- A module in the `infrastructure` folder can **only** be used in adapters.
+If you need it in an app it must be call thought `use-case -> port -> adapater`.

 ### What is the syntax to follow ?